sensu/sensu-docs/content/sensu-core/0.29/guides/troubleshooting.md

 tail -n 10000 /var/log/sensu/sensu-server.log > sensu-server-10k.log && gzip -9 sensu-server-10k.log{{< /highlight >}}

 ## Local Client Socket
-By default the sensu-client process listens for check results on a TCP socket.
+By default the sensu-client process listens for check results on a local socket.
 There are several reasons for using the client socket to as a troubleshooting tool when deploying Sensu:

 1. Less configuration overhead.
 I.e., you don't have to push a check via configuration management.
 2. The ability to issue a check and subsequently resolve it is instantaneous.
 There is no waiting on a check interval to elapse before the result is published.